legoraft/aoc/docs/src/2023/day_05.md

 We iterate over every seed and iterate over every block of maps within the seed.
 After that, we iterate over all the map lines to check if the seed falls within the source range.

-We can find the next seed value by using the following equation: `seed = seed + (map.destination - map.source`.
+We can find the next seed value by using the following equation: `seed = seed + (map.destination - map.source)`.
 This is what we do if a seed falls within the source range of a map line.
 After this we break out of the block, because the seed can be counted within the same map block, but that can't be done due to the rules.

-After we've done all these transformations, we push the final destination to the `positions` vec.
-After we've iterated over every seed, we can use the following to find the smallest destination.
+After we've done all these transformations, we push the final location to the `positions` vec.
+After we've iterated over every seed, we can use the following to find the smallest location.

 ```rust,no_run,noplayground
 {{#include ../../../2023/day_05/src/main.rs:35:39}}